 While QEMU has continued to be optimised for KVM to make use of the growing number of cores on modern systems TCG emulation has been stuck running in a single thread.
 This year there is another push to get a workable solution merged upstream.
 We shall present a review of the challenges that need to be addressed: locking, TLB and cache maintenance and generic solution for the various atomic/exclusive operations.
 We will discuss previous work that has been done in this field before presenting a design that addresses these requirements.
 Finally we shall look at the current proposed patches and the design decisions they have taken.

 As part of Linaro CI v2 project, several improvements have been implemented and deployed in order to make CI at Linaro faster, more reliable and easier to use by the developers.
 The session will present the new workflow to setup and maintain CI loops, as well as the tools used by Linaro like Jenkins.

-This session is an advanced course on Linux kernel upstreaming fundamentals.
-The course covers how the arm-soc kernel tree is maintained and why that is important to ARM Linux kernel developers.
-The focus of the course is the explanation of the detailed mechanics of creating and posting patch series to upstream mailing lists for several common cases.
-Annotated session content is made up of previously upstreamed ARM support captured from emails to the kernel mailing lists.
+This session is an introductory course on Linux kernel upstreaming fundamentals.
+The course covers the definition the Linux mainline kernel tree as well as the maintainer hierarchy and processes used to contribute software into the mainline kernel.
+Special focus is given to understanding what documentation will help understand the process and mechanics in more detail while breaking the workflow into the various steps of upstreaming software patches.
 The target audience is both software engineers and engineering managers preparing to upstream software into the kernel.
 The topic requires a solid background in software configuration management terminology and the git SCM tool as well as a good technical understanding of the Linux kernel itself.